gitforwork2/gitforwork.github.io/_drafts/visa/2017-2-25-L1-vs-H1b-to-greencard.md

 ---
 This is part 2 of our H1b vs L1 visa comparison.
 [H1b vs L1](/posts/H1b-vs-L1-infographic/) part 1 for more details.

 Both H1b and L1 visa are temporary non-immigrant visas.
 But people entering the U.S. can then apply for permanent residency (green card).
 However, H1b to green card can be very different from L1 to green card.
+Typically, H1b workers obtain green card through visa categories called Eb2/3.
+And L1a typically obtain green card through Eb1c.
+Eb2/3 and Eb1c process are vastly different.
+Here is a summary.

 ![L1 vs H1b to green card](/assets/images/posts/L1vsH1b-to-greencard-v1.01.png)

 L1 visa holders and H1b visa holders have a couple of options to acquiring a permanent residency (green card) through their employers.